Coming soon!

 THANK YOU FOR YOUR SUPPORT OF ACUMEN.
 And a special thank you to those of you who have renewed your subscriptions and have added a donation, so that we can keep the price lower.
 If you haven’t renewed your subscription for Acumen, please do so here.

 Thank you to everyone submitting poems and prose.
-We continue to receive a very high number of submissions so thanks for your patience while everything is carefully reviewed.
+Acumen has been experiencing a wonderful increase in submissions lately, and we’re grateful for the interest in our magazine.
+Thanks for your patience while everything is carefully reviewed.
 Please remember we do not accept simultaneous submissions, but we consider postal and electronic submissions.
+We do, however, encourage contributors to carefully review our submission guidelines to ensure their work aligns with what we publish – poetry and prose on poetry-related topics, and not short stories.
 To prepare your submission and for more information please see here.

 I end with lines that have been attributed to Yeats, but more likely originated from English author and playwright, Eden Phillpotts: ‘The universe is full of magic things, patiently waiting for our senses to grow sharper.’
 I hope that the coming months give you magical things that your senses can sharpen to find, especially through the troubled world that often surrounds us.